Drukgyel Dzong in Paro

 Drugyel Dzong in Paro

 The Drugyel Dzong in Paro is located in Phondey village in Paro.
 It is built on the summit of a rocky hill that rises steeply on three sides and is accessible only from one side, which is defended by three prominent towers.
 It is said that each of these towers, near the summit, had a broad outcropping, the edge of which was fortified by a mud wall with holes for the use of bows, arrows and muskets.
-The towers guarded the approach into Paro valley from Tibet.
+The towers guarded the approach into Paro Valley from Tibet.
 An old footpath still leads to the ruins of the Dzong.

 History of Drugyel Dzong